Let It Go: Why Mariah Carey Will Rebound Just Fine From Her ‘Dick Clark’s Rockin’ Eve’ Performance [Opinion]

 “It’s [about] staying in the moment, connecting with the audience in an authentic way, and making yourself real to them through the music.
 I am more than the notes I hit, and that’s how I try to make my approach in life.”

 Mariah Carey has always been more than the notes she can still hit.
-If she wasn’t, she wouldn’t have been invited to last night’s telecast, and she most definitely would not be one of the most iconic performers to ever exist.
+If she wasn’t, she wouldn’t have been invited to last night’s telecast, and she most definitely would not be one of the most iconic performers ever to exist.
 As she’s said herself on Twitter, “sh** happens,” so let’s all let this one go.
 Besides, it’s obvious that the “cold” never bothered her anyway — remember Glitter?

 [Featured Image by Eugene Gologursky/Stringer/Getty Images]